Slideshow

 The slideshow is a convenient way to present images to people in a simple, uncluttered way.
 It is also a useful way to get a quick overview of a set of images and for selecting the best images from a shoot using the tagging options (described in more detail below).

 The slideshow mode can be entered from main view or from one of the thumbnail views.
 If it is run from main view the slideshow will display all of the images in the current folder starting with the first image.
 If slideshow is entered from one of the thumbnail views it will only display the currently selected images.
+A menu of the available options can be displayed by right clicking the mouse in the slideshow window.

 The slideshow window fills the display and by default has a black background.
 Images are resized to fit the screen and there is an optional caption displayed above or below the image.
 A small blue tick mark is displayed if the image is tagged.